puhitaku/nintendo-switch-i2s-to-spdif/README.md

  - Board: SiPeed Tang Nano
  - FPGA: GOWIN GW1N-LV1 (LittleBee series)

- - This repository has an FPGA design to convert I2S format to S/PDIF format.
- - Download GOWIN EDA (free) to synthesize and program the design.
- - It supports both TOSLINK (optical) and coaxial cable as a PHY.
- - **The RGB LED on Tang Nano is capable of transmitting S/PDIF signal.** Connect a cable to a DAC and press the another side to the LED.
+The protocol of TOSLINK (optical) and coaxial cable (metal) is same. **The RGB LED on Tang Nano is capable of transmitting S/PDIF signal.** Connect a cable to a DAC and press the another side on the LED.
 Sound should come out.
-How interesting!! :nerd:
+How interestingis it!! :nerd_face:

 ### Step-by-step